France readies EU fiscal pact for green light

 The EU budget pact enters into force either when 12 out of the 17 euro zone countries ratify it, or on January 1 next year.
 Half a dozen, including Germany, have already backed it.

-To set an example of fiscal responsibility, Hollande has promised to find 30 billion euros ($39.17 billion) of savings in the 2013 budget to shave France's public deficit to three percent of gross domestic output next year en route to a fully balanced budget by the end of his five-year mandate.
+To set an example of fiscal responsibility, Hollande has promised to find 30 billion euros (24.11 billion pounds) of savings in the 2013 budget to shave France's public deficit to three percent of gross domestic output next year en route to a fully balanced budget by the end of his five-year mandate.

 Yet economists question how he can achieve such savings without dragging the economy into recession.
 Hollande acknowledged this month that growth next year was likely to be in the region of 0.8 percent, well below the official forecast of 1.2 percent.